sysartifacts/sysartifacts.github.io/_conferences/eurosys2023/badges.md

 Unfortunately, artifacts sometimes miss badges because they were not tested on a clean setup, or not documented enough, or because running experiments is too error-prone due to complex manual steps.
 Below we provide checklists for authors to minimize the risk of an artifact unnecessarily missing a badge.
-These were prepared by the EuroSys'22 AE organizers.

 ### Artifact Available

 - The artifact is available on a public website with a specific version such as a git commit
 - The artifact has a "read me" file with a reference to the paper
-- Ideally, the artifact should have a license that at least allows use for comparison purposes
+- The artifact has an associated license and ideally one that at least allows use for comparison purposes

 Artifacts must meet these criteria _at the time of evaluation_.
 Promises of future availability, such as artifacts "temporarily" gated behind credentials given to evaluators, are not enough.